notato8dx/racing-game/readme.md

-Racing Game is an top-down arcade racing game with minimalist two-dimensional tileset graphics.
-It runs on web browsers, and it can load custom track files.
+**Infinite Racing** is a top-down arcade racing game that provides an endless speedrunning experience.